 Commentary Of Nigeria My Country

-The poem “Nigeria, My Country” is a heartfelt and thought-provoking piece that reflects the complex emotions and experiences of the poet as a citizen of Nigeria.
-It explores the country’s history, challenges, and the struggles faced by its people in a candid manner.
+The poem “Nigeria My Country” is a heartfelt and thought-provoking piece that reflects the complex emotions and experiences of the poet as a citizen of Nigeria.
+It explores the country’s history, challenges, and struggles faced by its people in a candid manner.

-The poem begins by celebrating Nigeria’s national identity, symbolized by the colors green, white, and green.
-It acknowledges the nation’s foundations, built on hope and dreams by honorable individuals.
+The poem begins by celebrating Nigeria’s national identity, symbolized by the colours green, white, and green.
+It acknowledges the nation’s foundations, built on hope and dreams by honourable individuals.
 However, the poet acknowledges that there has been a decline from a once powerful and promising state to a place of disillusionment.

 The portrayal of Nigeria as a nation where righteousness is emphasized through prayers but moral values are lacking suggests a disconnect between words and actions.
 The leaders, both present and future, are criticized for their shortcomings, being described as “Agbado and co” (representing the current leaders) and “professional fraudsters” (referring to the potential future leaders).